2025 iAds video contest for 14-15 years old students

-For more information, visit the competition page.
+For more information, visit the video contest webpage.

 EKL coordinates project iAds – “Intelligent design of adenovirus vectors”